Thank you for your interest!

 Highlights:

-20+ years of Software Engineering and Engineering Management, primarily with Java enterprise and back-end web applications
+• 25 years of Software Engineering, primarily Java enterprise and back-end cloud applications

 Atlassian

-Team lead for Confluence Cloud Developer Experience team (acting Jan-May 2020).
-Grew team from two engineers to 17 in two squads, one of them reporting indirectly.
+• Grew team from two engineers to 17 engineers in two teams, one of them indirect.

 Zipcar